 If young spears turn brown and become soft or withered, they may have been injured by frost.
 Cover spears with mulch or newspaper when freezing nights are predicted.

-Don’t harvest any spears during the first 2 years that plants are in the permanent bed.
+Don’t harvest any asparagus spears during the first 2 years that plants are in the permanent bed.
 They need to put all their energy into establishing deep roots.
 During the third season, pick the spears over a 4-week period, and by the fourth year, extend your harvest to 8 weeks.
-In early spring, harvest spears every third day or so; as the weather warms, you might have to pick twice a day to keep up with production.
+In early spring, harvest spears every third day or so; as the weather warms, you might have to pick your asparagus twice a day to keep up with production.
 Cut asparagus spears with a sharp knife or snap off the spears at, or right below, ground level with your fingers.